strawmelonjuice/strawmelonjuice/README.md

 ### Hi there 👋

-- 📫 How to reach me: https://discord.gg/PtHfNJ94PQ
+- 📫 How to reach me: https://discord.gg/PtHfNJ94PQ or just.mar.ok2813 <at> gmail <dot> com
 - 😄 Pronouns: `She/her` or `they/them`